ansys/api-eigen-example/doc/source/benchmark/index.rst

 * REST "add_vectors" test with vectors of 8 elements.
 * ...

-By analizing the name format of the tests one can also identify its characteristics.
+By analyzing the name format of the tests one can also identify its characteristics.
 For example

 * **test_add_vectors_grpc[0128]** is telling us that we are running the "add_vectors" test, for the gRPC protocol with random vectors of size 128.
 * **test_multiply_matrices_rest[0064]** is telling us that we are running the "multiply_matrices" test, for the REST protocol with random square matrices of size 128.